Rankings as of Oct 18, 2023.

 - Discount brokers offer self-directed portfolios, which require a hands-on investment approach, meaning you pick stocks, bonds and ETFs yourself.
 With a discount broker, you’re in complete control of your securities and when you’d like to trade them.
 Robinhood and Webull are examples of discount brokers.
 These brokers typically offer accounts that require low to no account minimums and may waive some of their fees for executing a certain amount of free trades per month, which makes them ideal for active or frequent traders.

 - Full-service brokers offer a more traditional approach.
 In addition to online access to your investments, these firms typically pair you with a financial adviser, who can offer advice about what stocks to buy or even manage your entire portfolio for you.
 Many full-service brokers feature other services too, such as retirement and estate planning, wealth management and tax planning.
-Consequently, account minimums and fees are much higher, so they are best suited for high-net-worth investors who wish a more personal level of service.
+Consequently, account minimums and fees are much higher, so they are best suited for high-net-worth investors who want a more personal level of service.

 Types of Orders